 For Year 7 to 10 you need to cover 7 KLAs.

-English, Science, Math, History and Geography are compulsory but you can choose to study 3 of the 4 other subjects in the syllabus:
+Electives Subjects (you can choose to study 3 of the 4 other subjects in the syllabus).

 - Creative and practical arts